KhangHo10/KhangHo10/README.md

   - Worked closely with frontend developers to integrate gameplay mechanics and ensure smooth multiplayer performance.

 ## Latest
+- [**VPay**](https://github.com/KhangHo10/Vpay): a voice-activated, cardless payment system that lets users make secure purchases using only their voice.
+Built at ShellHacks 2024 in 36 hours, it helps anyone who forgot their wallet or phone and increases accessibility for users with disabilities.
 - [**Cardvantage**](https://github.com/KhangHo10/Cardvantage): Chrome extension that recommends the best credit card for each purchase using Google Gemini API.
 Built an AI-powered backend that analyzes merchant categories, caches results for performance, and delivers instant recommendations tailored to a user’s card wallet.
 - [**DuelDot**](https://github.com/CarlosMelicandia/DuelDot): A real-time 2D multiplayer shooter game built with Node.js, Express.js, and Socket.IO — developed backend features for game state sync, leaderboard logic, and minimap rendering.
 - [**GhostB**](https://github.com/KhangHo10/GhostB.git): Financial management app with FastAPI, SQLAlchemy, and Scikit-learn — includes an ML-based expense classifier and a psychological spending system for smarter budgeting.